dankovacek/bcub/setup_scripts/README.md

 confluences in lakes.
 &gt;`$ python lakes_filter.py`

+Expect this script to take several hours to process all lake-river intersections.
+The resulting files containing filtered pour points is saved to the `processed_data/pour_points` folder.

 ### Basin delineation

 The data preparation work is nearly complete, now we generate a large